aeon0/botty/README.md

 atk_len_eldritch | Attack length for hdin or number of attack sequences for sorc when fighting eldritch atk_len_shenk | Attack length for hdin or number of attack sequences for sorc when fighting shenk num_loot_columns | Number of columns in inventory used for loot (from left!).
-Remaining space can be used for charms take_health_potion | Health percentage when healing potion will be used take_mana_potion | Mana percentage when mana potion will be used.
+Remaining space can be used for charms take_healing_potion | Health percentage when healing potion will be used take_mana_potion | Mana percentage when mana potion will be used.
 Currently belt managment is not very clever and it is safest to only pick up health pots and make sure mana reg is enough for pindle to not need mana pots. heal_merc | Merc health percentage when giving healing potion to merc chicken | Will chicken (leave game) when player health percentage drops below set value, range 0 to 1.
 Set to 0 to not chicken.